Electronic Project Engineer's Best Partner!

 SMDs cover a huge range of part types, including:

-Because SMD packages are so much smaller than their through-hole counterparts, they're the reason today's electronics — smartphones, wearables, IoT sensors — can be as compact as they are.
+Because SMD packages are significantly smaller than their through-hole counterparts, they enable compact designs in today's electronics, including smartphones, wearables, and IoT sensors.

 What Is SMT (Surface Mount Technology)?